JDCalvert/FVTT-PF2e-Ranged-Combat/README.md

 # FVTT PF2e Ranged Combat
 A module for the Foundry VTT Pathfinder 2e system that provides helper effects and macros for ranged combat.

+## Issues and System Compatibility
+This module is built for the Pathfinder 2e system, which receives regular updates, and some of those updates may occassionally break the functionality of this module.
+I will do my best to fix issues caused by updates, but this may require losing support for earlier versions of the system.

+Also, some parts of this module may require features/functions from the latest release of the Pathfinder 2e system.

+In summary, each release of this module only officially supports the latest release of the Pathfinder 2e system at the time of release, which will be listed in the [Changelog](/CHANGELOG.md).
+If you encounter an issue, please make sure you're using the latest system version.
+If the issue persists on the most recent version, please [report it](https://github.com/JDCalvert/FVTT-PF2e-Ranged-Combat/issues/new)!

 ## Features

 ### Reloading System